ajavamind/A3DCamera/README.md

 ## Camera Functions
 ### Camera Mode
 Captures 3D photos only.
 A 3D video option is not implemented.

-There are three camera modes:
+There are two camera modes:
-1. Basic - Simple auto exposure, fixed focus, point and shoot camera for walk around use.
-SBS capture with full sensor size, manual preset parallax or vertical alignment adjustment supported for save SBS, but not during live view display.
-Option to save anaglyph and single Left and right photos.
-2. Stereoscope - Basic camera plus a subset of full Photo Booth mode with SBS, Anaglyph, Left and Right capture.
-Manual preset parallax and vertical alignment supported with save SBS and live view.
-Option to save anaglyph and single Left and right photos.
+1. Stereoscope - Basic point and shoot auto exposure, fixed focus camera with live view stereoscope SBS, Anaglyph, Left and Right capture.
+Manual preset parallax and vertical alignment supported for SBS and Anaglyph.
+Option to save anaglyph.
+Option to save single Left and right photos (nt parallax or vertical alignment)
-3. Photo Booth - Stereoscope mode plus additional features for a photo booth.
-Default always save anaglyph and single Left and right photos.
+2. Photo Booth - Stereoscope mode plus additional features for a photo booth.
+This mode always saves anaglyph and single Left and right photos by default, unless turned off.

 ### Focus
 The camera app is fixed focus with selected distances.
 The camera is set to fixed focus of approximately 166 cm, which is the hyper focal distance of the lens.